jasjitajimal/practice_agile_journey/jira/README.md

     - Explore Jira's reporting features to generate insights into project health, team velocity, and more.
     - Create personalized dashboards for quick access to key metrics.

+### Timelines and Boards in Jira

+- **Timelines:** Use Jira's timeline feature to visually plan and track project milestones.
+Create a roadmap for your project, allowing teams and stakeholders to understand the project's progress over time.

+- **Boards:** Jira provides various boards, such as Scrum boards and Kanban boards, to facilitate different project management methodologies.
+Boards help teams visualize and manage their work in a way that aligns with their chosen methodology.

 ## Getting Started

 To integrate Jira with your project, follow these steps: